TheSpaceCowboy44/tower-defense-project/README.md

 # TOWER DEFENSE GAME
-small PyGame project of a tower-defense like game that I do for fun
+small PyGame game of a tower-defense-like game that I do for fun